WayneDW/WayneDW.github.io/_posts/2024-03-09-neraul-ode.md

 #### Comments:

 **Straight flow with optimized coupling**: Similar to flow matching {% cite flow_match %}, RecFlow has a fairly user-friendly training loss via a quadratic cost function and conceptually appealing for straight-path simulation to minimize the number of function evaluations.
-The iterative rectify procedure could further optimize the coupling.
-This property makes the algorithm quite efficient compared to the expensive Schrödinger bridge.
+The iterative rectify procedure further optimize the coupling and makes the algorithm quite efficient compared to the expensive Schrödinger bridge.

 **Formulation**: The extension to general transport cost function looks a bit more complex than the Schrödinger bridge formulation.
 Moreover, Schrödinger bridge is really elegant for optimizing both general convex and non-convex transport cost function.